Current Fellows

 Nicoletta Bruno has worked as a Research Fellow at the Thesaurus Linguae Latinae, LMU Munich, the Alfried Krupp Wissenschaftskolleg Greifswald, the University of Innsbruck, and as a Teaching Fellow in Latin Literature at the University of Bari ‘Aldo Moro’.
 She is an Honorary Fellow at the University of Liverpool and an Associate Fellow of the Royal Historical Society, UK.
 Her main research interests include Latin Epic Poetry, Ancient Historiography, Latin Lexicography, the Classical Tradition, and Renaissance Humanism.
 She has authored several peer-reviewed articles and books, including a commentary on Lucretius, De rerum natura 5, 1110–1349 (Nordhausen, 2020) and an edited volume, Archaeologies, Origins, Antiquities: Narrating Early Cultural History in Ancient Greece and Rome (Berlin/Boston, forthcoming).

-During her time in Basel, Nicoletta’s primary objective will be to finalize the book proposal for a monograph tentatively entitled The Rhetoric of Silence in Tacitus: Narrative Forms and Unspoken Expressions of Power.
+During her time in Basel, Nicoletta’s primary objective has been to finalize the book proposal for a monograph tentatively entitled The Rhetoric of Silence in Tacitus: Narrative Forms and Unspoken Expressions of Power.
 Her research offers a comprehensive exploration of silence as a central thematic, rhetorical, and narrative tool in Tacitus’ works, examining the function of silence in revealing the complex interplay of power structures and manipulation strategies characteristic of that era.
 Through a thorough analysis of Tacitus’ use of silence, the project illustrates its varied roles as markers of power, respect, vulnerability, and distress, portraying the psychological and political dynamics within the imperial court.

 [Translate to English:] Scott DiGiulio